bconnect-official/sdk-ios/README.md

 #### Action

-You will want to add a target in order to listen events the same way you would with a UIButton.
+You will want to add a target in order to listen events the same way you would with a `UIButton`.
 Note that `BConnectButton` inherits from `UIButton`.

 ```swift
 bconnectButton.addTarget(self, action: #selector(onTapBConnect), for: .touchUpInside)